It’s no secret that status pages are an effective way to keep your customers informed.

 Status Page: https://health.aws.amazon.com/health/status

 Overall, despite not being called a status page, AWS’ service health page contains a breakdown of the current status of its services.
-With so many on offer, it is key that AWS provides the option to filter results, which they have successfully done with the option to search, specify dates, and separate statuses by region.
+With so many on offer, it is key that AWS provides the option to filter results.
+They have successfully done so with the option to search, specify dates, and separate statuses by region.

 5. DigitalOcean